Conference Notebooks, Not Notepads

 Everyone at work is carrying around these notepads, writing on one side only (not green!), flipping pages over the top edge (curling paper!) and tearing pages out (no organization!).

-To make ourselves look professional, we buy a leather or vinyl organizer to hold our beloved cheap notepad.
+To make ourselves look professional, we buy a leather or vinyl organizer to hold our beloved cheap notepads.
 I have to say, I’m not a big fan of notepads if you are taking more than one page of notes and plan to refer back to them later.

 Conference Notebooks | Perfect for Attendees